shotgunsoftware/shotgun-vpc/README.md

-# Shotgun Private Cloud AWS CloudFormation templates
+# Shotgun Isolation Feature Set AWS CloudFormation templates

 The latest version are available on direct on S3, see link below.